aio-libs/aiozmq/docs/rpc.rst

     :param dict error_table: an optional table for custom exception translators.

        .. seealso:: :ref:`aiozmq-rpc-exception-translation`

+    :param float timeout: an optional timeout for RPC calls.
+If *timeout* is not *None* and remote call takes longer than *timeout* seconds then :exc:`asyncio.TimeoutError` will be raised at client side.
+If the server will return an answer after timeout has been raised that value ignored.

+       .. seealso:: :meth:`RPCClient.with_timeout` method.

     :param dict translation_table:
        an optional table for custom value translators.